GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 - If your SEED licence has been revoked.

-The reason why a TechPass account may get terminated, disabled, deleted, and so on is different.
-To make it easy for you to understand and take the appropriate action, we are now including the link to the [Accounts FAQ](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/support/account) page in these account-related emails sent to you.
+To make it easy for you to understand the reason and take the appropriate action, we are now including the link to the [Accounts FAQ](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/support/account) page in these account-related emails sent to you.

 </details>